-Last week’s blogpost discussed what an Authorised Representative (AR) does and what they can do for a manufacturer who is based outside of the EU.
+Last blogpost discussed what an Authorised Representative (AR) does and what they can do for a manufacturer who is based outside of the EU.
 Because this was rather specific to EU context, this blogpost will look at the concept of an AR within UK context.
-For the UK market, the term AR is not applicable: we speak of a Responsible Person (RP).
-A manufacturer based outside of the UK who sells on the UK market can appoint an RP to help ensure a safe and legal trading process.
+For the UK market, the term AR is not common: most speak of a UK Responsible Person (UKRP).
+The official term for Medical Devices is indeed UKRP, however for most other products is stil AR.
+We use the term UK AR.
+A manufacturer based outside of the UK who sells on the UK market can appoint an UK AR to help ensure a safe and legal trading process.
 The UK market here refers to the product market of England, Wales, and Scotland – notice that Northern Ireland is excluded.
-Another blog will soon be devoted to Northern Ireland’s position within all this, but today’s blog will answer your questions about UKRPs.
+Another blog will soon be devoted to Northern Ireland’s position within all this, but today’s blog will answer your questions about UK AR.

 Because the UK has left the EU, the EU legislation on product safety and trade does not apply to the UK market anymore.
 The UK is thus free to draw up new regulations that might complicate the process of trading on the UK market for manufacturers who are based outside of it.
 Where the EU and Northern Ireland adhere to the Market Surveillance Regulation 2019/1020, the UK has not implemented this regulation and rather sticks to requirements as disclosed in the New Legislative Framework (NLF) Regulation EC 765/2008.
 Besides that, the EU regulations have been adopted without revision, meaning that currently the same legislation applies both within the EU and the UK.
 The main differences right now come down to mere terminology and market-specific product marking: